audiBookning/sample-nestjs-stripe/README.md

 ## Notes

-- The whole stripe code is in the stripe.module
+- The whole stripe code is in the `StripeAppModule`.

-- There are 3 different controllers and routes, implementing different strategies
+- There are 4 different controllers and "main" routes, implementing different strategies

-  - The code used in the `StripeCheckoutController` is directly based from [Using Checkout for subscriptions](https://github.com/stripe-samples/checkout-single-subscription/)
+  - The code used in the `StripeCheckoutController` is directly based from [Using Checkout for subscriptions](https://github.com/stripe-samples/checkout-single-subscription/).

-  - The code used in the `StripeFixedPriceController` is directly based from [Subscriptions with fixed price](https://github.com/stripe-samples/subscription-use-cases/tree/master/fixed-price-subscriptions/)
+  - The code used in the `StripeFixedPriceController` is directly based from [Subscriptions with fixed price](https://github.com/stripe-samples/subscription-use-cases/tree/master/fixed-price-subscriptions/).

-  - The code used in the `StripeMeteredUsageController` is directly based from [Subscriptions with metered usage](https://github.com/stripe-samples/subscription-use-cases/tree/master/usage-based-subscriptions)
+  - The code used in the `StripeMeteredUsageController` is directly based from [Subscriptions with metered usage](https://github.com/stripe-samples/subscription-use-cases/tree/master/usage-based-subscriptions).

+  - The code used in the `StripePerSeatController` is directly based from [Subscriptions with per seat pricing](https://github.com/stripe-samples/subscription-use-cases/tree/master/per-seat-subscriptions).

 - The Webhooks are consumed in the stripe service with the help of the `@StripeWebhookHandler` decorator.
+TODO: Maybe separate services for each strategy?

+- The route for the Webhooks is `stripe/webhook`.

-- Rename `.env.example` to `.env` and change the stripe keys
+- Rename `.env.example` to `.env` and change the stripe keys.

+- Since this is just a test (with minimal effort ...) and in with the objective of separating a little the code of the different subscription strategies without creating different repo, modules or more complexity, much of the code or config is repeated.